mschuchard/terraform-provider-stdlib/docs/data-sources/has_value.md

 page_title: "stdlib_has_value Data Source - stdlib"
 subcategory: ""
 description: |-
-  Return whether the input key parameter is present in the input map parameter.
+  Return whether the input value parameter is present in the input map parameter.
 The input map must be single-level.
 ---

 # stdlib_has_value (Data Source)

-Return whether the input key parameter is present in the input map parameter.
+Return whether the input value parameter is present in the input map parameter.
 The input map must be single-level.

 ## Example Usage